Viking Sea accidents and incidents

 The ship was rerouted to port Trieste Italy, approx 100 ml (160 km) from Venice.
 Disembarking passengers with booked through Viking Cruises flights were re-booked on new return flights (leaving on Dec 14), with complimentary transfer and overnight hotel stay.
 Embarking passengers boarding on the ship’s next scheduled cruise were coached from Venice to Trieste for boarding.

-On August 11, 2016, operating in Mediterranean Sea (southern Europe), the vessel lost power while docked in call port La Valletta (Malta).
+On August 11, 2016, operating in the Mediterranean Sea (southern Europe), the vessel lost power while docked in call port La Valletta (Malta).
 It was due to depart at 6 pm (on Aug 11).
-The accident was caused by a starboard azipod (azimuth thruster / propulsion unit) malfunction.
+The accident was caused by a starboard azipod (azimuth thruster/propulsion unit) malfunction.

 A technician from Athens Greece was sent to assist the repairs.
 The cruise ship left Valletta ~2 am (on Aug 12, approx 8 hours behind schedule) heading for the itinerary’s last call port Piraeus-Athens.
 The accident occurred on 14-day repositioning cruise (itinerary Aug 1-13) from Bergen Norway to Athens with call ports Le Havre (Paris), Lisbon (Portugal), Cadiz (Spain), Malaga (Spain), Valletta (Malta).

 You can add more details on reported here accident or submit new / your own Viking Sea ship incident ("Cruise Minus" report) via CruiseMapper's contact form.